11 Slamming Spam Recipes That Will Have You Wanting More

 Bayu Rakhmatullah /istockphoto

 Enjoy the zesty combination of this Korean classic with julienned carrots, cucumbers, and spinach.
 Place a sheet of the dried seaweed called nori and layer rice and Spam (cut into strips) with the vegetables.
-Roll it into a cylinder, cut into bite-size pieces, and enjoy.
+Roll it into a cylinder, cut into bite-size pieces, and you've got yourself homemade sushi rolls.
 You can buy a rolling mat to ensure a perfect shape every time.

 Recipe: Two Plaid Aprons